Article

 • From 1 October 2023, members of the 1995 section can draw down all or part of their pension while continuing to work.

 Prior to these changes being introduced, members of the 1995 section had to leave NHS employment to take their pension from the scheme.
-Although many staff choose to take their benefits and return to NHS employment (sometimes referred to as, retire and return), this change provides a more flexible and seamless approach.
+Although many staff choose to take their benefits and return to NHS employment (referred to as, retire and return), this change provides a more flexible and seamless approach.

 The new flexibilities aim to support employees to achieve a healthy work-life balance by working more flexibly towards the end of their careers.
 It is hoped this will help employers to retain their most experienced staff for longer to help with service delivery.